meghdadFar/wordview/README.rst

 Analysis of Labels
 ******************
-In the realm of Natural Language Processing (NLP), the proper analysis and understanding of labels within datasets can provide valuable insights, ensuring that models are trained on balanced and representative data.
+In NLP, the proper analysis and understanding of labels within datasets can provide valuable insights for some of downstream tasks, ensuring that models are trained on balanced and representative set of labels.
-Recognizing this, Wordview is engineered to compute an array of statistics tailored for labeled datasets.
+Wordview calculates an array of statistics tailored for labeled datasets.
+It provides a comprehensive overview of the distribution of labels, the frequency of each label, and the distribution of labels across different categories.
-These statistics cater to both document and sequence levels, providing a holistic view of the dataset's structure.
-By diving deep into the intricacies of the labels, Wordview offers an enriched perspective, helping researchers and practitioners identify potential biases, discrepancies, or areas of interest, which are essential for creating robust and effective models.

 .. image:: sphinx-docs/figs/labels_peach.png
    :width: 100%